 portability

-The right to receive
+The right

-the personal data you provided to us, in a structured, commonly used and machine-readable format and/or transmit that data
+the personal data you provided to us, in a structured,

 to a third party—in certain situations